 She trained as a therapeutic radiographer and eventually specialised in treatment planning before moving into management.
 She spent 15 months working in industry as a technical sales expert for radiotherapy equipment.
 Whilst in this role she was headhunted back to the NHS as a radiotherapy department manager in London, moving to the same role at Mount Vernon Cancer Centre in 2000.
-Whilst in this position she was invited to join the Paul Strickland Scanner Centre board of trustees to represent the cancer centre management team.
+Whilst in this position she was invited to join the Paul Strickland Scanner Centre Board of Trustees to represent the cancer centre management team.
 She was appointed as General Manager for the Cancer Centre, a role she held for almost 10 years before returning to a role closer to her professional roots as Head of Radiation Services still at Mount Vernon.

 An opportunity to take early retirement in 2014 meant that Cathy has been able to take on a more active role as trustee at Paul Strickland Scanner Centre, including taking the position of company secretary.
 Cathy’s other interests include working as a Girlguiding leader, walking and travel with her husband.

-Dr Roberto Alonzi is a Medical Research Council Clinician Scientist with appointments as a Consultant Clinical Oncologist at Mount Vernon Cancer Centre with a special interest in Urological Malignancy and as a Senior Lecturer at University College London.
-His research interests include the development of biologically targeted precision radiotherapy, tumour oxygenation, radiobiology and the use of radiosensitisers in prostate cancer.
+Dr Roberto Alonzi is a Medical Research Council Clinician Scientist with appointments as a Consultant Clinical Oncologist at Mount Vernon Cancer Centre with a special interest in Urological Malignancy, and as a Senior Lecturer at University College London.
+His research interests include the development of biologically-targeted precision radiotherapy, tumour oxygenation, radiobiology and the use of radiosensitisers in prostate cancer.
 His research is currently funded by the Medical Research Council, the Prostate Cancer Charity and the Royal College of Radiologists.

-Dilip is Finance professional with extensive experience as an Executive Director-Group Finance and Corporate Services in the not-for-profit and commercial sectors.
+Dilip is a Finance professional with extensive experience as an Executive Director-Group Finance and Corporate Services in the not-for-profit and commercial sectors.
 He has been an involved member of various leadership groups and has a track record of developing teams to meet the challenges of a changing and growing organisation.
-Dilip has acted as a CEO for 6 months.
+Dilip has acted as a CEO for six months.
 Dilip is Finance Director of a major charity that provides care for older Freemasons and their families as well as some people in the community.
 He has oversight of Financial Management, Resources and Administration for the charity.

 Daniel is the Chief Executive and Director of Finance of the Royal College of Pathologists.
 He is a Fellow of the Institute of Chartered Accountants in England and Wales and the Chartered Management Institute.
-In addition to his role at PSCC Daniel is member of the finance committee of the British Society for Haematology.
+In addition to his role at PSSC Daniel is member of the finance committee of the British Society for Haematology.
 Daniel was previously a Trustee and the Treasurer of Bipolar UK for six years, has been the chair of the audit committee of the Society of Biology, and a member of the finance committees of the Academy of Medical Royal Colleges and the Health Professions Council.
 He lives in Pinner with his husband Nick and Morkie terrier, Polly.

 Lynn Roberts joined our Board of Trustees in November 2016 and brings with her considerable expertise in digital communications and online fundraising.
 In addition to her role with us, she is Head of Digital at charity Action for Children.
-She previously worked as Digital Communications Manager at The Scout Association and before that at Kings College, London.
+She previously worked as Digital Communications Manager at The Scout Association and before that at King's College, London.
 In her spare time, Lynn is heavily involved with For Folks Sake, the world's leading folk webzine covering folk, indie, pop and country music which she founded in 2008.
 In 2013 she was Emerging Talent Judge at Glastonbury Music Festival.
 Lynn lives in London.